Before you start using Logic Jumps (PRO feature), here are a couple of suggestions:

 - is not

 2. Add Logic Jumps to open-ended questions

-With open-ended questions (short text, email) you have the following options:
+With open-ended question questions (Short Text, Long Text, Email, Dropdown, Website and Hidden Fields) you have the following Logic options:

 - is equal to